tomarney/tomarney-com/src/pages/bio.md

 I am a PhD candidate at the National Oceanography Centre, University of Southampton, and the British Antarctic Survey.
 I also have previous professional software development experience.

-My current research interests are in polar and climate science using climate proxies in marine sediments.
+My current research interests are in polar and climate science using tracers in marine sediments.
 I'm particularly interested in what the provenance of marine sediments can tell us about past climate.

-I’m also really interested in data visualisation, visual communication, and design.
+I'm also a self-confessed Pythonista: whenever I've come across existing spreadsheet-based or manual processes in my research, I've used or developed tools and code to replace them with rigorous and reproducible code, often involving machine learning algorithms.
+I'm a big fan of the open source ecosystem, and I've contributed to excellent [TACtool](https://github.com/BritishGeologicalSurvey/tactool) and [pyleoclim](https://github.com/LinkedEarth/Pyleoclim_util).

+Data visualisation, visual communication, and design are a passion of mine, with a few competitions and prizes to my name.
+I'm quite nerdy about typography too…

-When I’m not working, you'll find me outside: running, cycling (road and gravel), trekking, wild swimming, sailing, SUP, kayaking, or climbing.
+When I’m not working, you'll find me being a dad, outside, or both: running, cycling (road and gravel), trekking, wild swimming, sailing, SUP, kayaking, or climbing.

 ## Education